logo chic morocco

 • Andalusian Gardens

-Rabat is one of the cities where the desire to expand and modernize the old Moroccan cities during the 20th century can be best appreciated.
-As the capital of the French Protectorate, it underwent a major renovation, and this spirit continues today with the construction of avant-garde infrastructures, such as bridges and skyscrapers.
-These are some of the places of interest that today can be visited beyond the historic medina, even in the outskirts and surroundings:
+Rabat is one of the cities where the expansion and modernization efforts of old Moroccan cities during the 20th century are most evident.
+Being the capital of the French Protectorate, it underwent significant renovation, and this spirit continues today with the construction of avant-garde infrastructure, such as bridges and skyscrapers.
+Some places of interest beyond the historical medina, even on the periphery and surroundings, include:

 • Mohammed VI Bridge